 - 1902 - Johnny Evers, acquired to replace second baseman Bobby Lowe, who broke his ankle, joins shortstop Joe Tinker and first baseman Frank Chance on the Chicago infield, marking the first time the three Cubs’ infielders have played together.
-Franklin Pierce Adams’ poem, “Baseball’s Sad Lexicon,” better known as “Tinker to Evers to Chance,” immortalizes the legendary double-play trio.
-Germany Schaefer is at 3B as Chicago clips St. Louis, 12-0.
+The legendary double play trio will be immortalized in Franklin Pierce Adams’ baseball poem, “Baseball’s Sad Lexicon,” better known as “Tinker to Evers to Chance”.
+Germany Schaefer is at 3B as Chicago clips St. Louis, 12 - 0.
 (1,3)

-- 1934 - Judge Landis sells the World Series broadcast rights to the Ford Motor Company for $100,000.
+- 1934 - Judge Kenesaw Mountain Landis sells the World Series broadcast rights to the Ford Motor Company for $100,000.
 Previously no fee had been charged.
-(3)
+(2)

-- 1960 - Eighteen-year-old OF Danny Murphy becomes the youngest Cub to hit a home run when he clouts a three-run homer off Bob Purkey, but the Reds win, 8-6, in Cincinnati.
+- 1960 - Eighteen-year-old OF Danny Murphy becomes the youngest Cub to hit a home run when he clouts a 3-run homer off Bob Purkey, but the Reds win, 8 - 6, in Cincinnati.
 Murphy will play just 49 games for the Cubs from 1960 to 1962.
 He will come back as a pitcher for the White Sox in 1969 and 1970.
-(1,3)

 - (1) — The National Pastime.

 - (4) — Society for American Baseball Research.

 - (5) — Baseball Hall of Fame.